nefo72/BinarySearch/README.md

 <h1>Binary Search</h1>
-This is an implementation of the binary search algorithm (in spanish).
+This is an implementation of the binary search algorithm in spanish for educational purposes.
 It asks the size of an array, fills it with random numbers, and asks again for the number to search for.
 Returns the position of that number within the array.